Proteusiq/dupyter/README.md

 ## Credit

 Dupyter builds on top of [Alexander Malic's genius docker packaging of Jupyter](https://github.com/amalic/Jupyterlab).
-Without his it, there would not have been Dupyter.
+Without it, there would be no Dupyter as it is.

 ## Getting Started
 Clone.
 Run.
 Easy.